 What are Examples of Diagnostic Testing?

 Diagnostic Testing is used within the entire spectrum of medicine.
 This includes the fields of orthopedics, internal medicine, and neurology.
 In orthopedics, diagnostic testing can include x-rays, magnetic resonance imaging (MRI), computed axial tomography (CAT), and bone scans.
-In internal medicine, diagnostic testing can include echocardiograms, complete blood counts (CBC), colonoscopies, electrocardiograms, bronchoscopy, and oxygen saturation tests.
-In neurology, there is nerve conduction testing.
+In internal medicine, diagnostic testing can include echocardiograms, complete blood counts (CBC), colonoscopies, electrocardiograms, bronchoscopy, and oxygen saturation test.
+In neurology, diagnostic testing can include nerve conduction testing.

 Why Is Testing Done in Workers’ Compensation?